A Curious Thing: ReleaseA Curious Thing was released in the United Kingdom on Monday 8 March 2010. "Don't Tell Me That It's Over" is the lead single from the album, released on 26 February 2010 in Germany and 1 March 2010 in the UK. Although it only managed to peak at number 48 in the UK, it made the top 10 in Belgium, Germany, Switzerland and Austria. "Spark" is the second single from the album. Macdonald said at a gig she filmed the video on 23 March in Loch Lomond. The official Amy Macdonald website revealed that "Spark" would be released on 10 May 2010, with the video released prior to this date. "This Pretty Face" is the third single from the album, released on 19 July 2010. The music video for the song was filmed and became available to view through Macdonald's official website and YouTube channel.

 "Love Love" is the fourth single from the album.
 It was released as a digital download EP on 4 October 2010.
 The music video was released on 23 September 2010.
 "Your Time Will Come" is the fifth single from the album, which was released on 17 December 2010.
 The music video for the song was released through Macdonald's official website.

 Track listings

-All tracks were written by Amy Macdonald except where shown.
+All tracks were written by Amy Macdonald except where there are corresponding clarifications in brackets.

 Standard edition

 Deluxe edition

 The deluxe two-disc set includes the standard version of the album and the full live recording from Amy's homecoming show at Glasgow Barrowlands in December 2007.

 Special orchestral edition

 The special orchestral two-disc set includes the standard version of the album and plus a bonus disc containing live orchestral versions recorded on 17 October 2010.
 It was recorded live for Universal Music and SR1 in Esch-sur-Alzette (Luxembourg), performed with the Deutsche Radio Philharmonie Orchestra, conducted by Gast Waltzing.